Olster1/olster1.github.io/md_files/windows-keyboard-input.md

 #ENDCODE

 We get the character code from the wparam.
 This is a utf-16 encoded character.
-Depending on how you'll use this string you'll probably want to convert it to it's utf-8 equivalent.
-We use the windows function <i>WideCharToMultiByte</i> to do this for us.
-We first get the size of the utf-8 character in bytes, then if it fits in our buffer, we'll convert it, putting the result in our buffer.
-We then increment the size of our buffer and put a null terminating character at the end to make sure anyone using this as a null terminated string will be ok.
+We are going to handle just asci characters so we don't need to do anything special to decode them - we can literally just cast them as a 1 byte character.
+Later we do handle unicode characters but for now just asci.
+We then see if the character fits in our buffer for this frame.
+If so, we increment the size of our buffer and put a null terminating character at the end to make sure anyone using this as a null terminated string will be ok.

 At the start of each frame we'll clear the buffer to empty by setting the size to zero and putting a null terminator character at the start.